 - 1. The fundraising activity must offer a benefit that is consistent with the Charter School's mission. - 2.
 The Board in cooperation with the sponsoring organization will create a fund development plan.
-Any fundraising event or request must be approved by the CEO if it is not discussed in the fund development plan; - 3.
+The CEO must approve any fundraising event or request if it is not discussed - in the fund development plan; - 3.
 The purpose for which the funds are raised must not violate the Charter School's charter in any way; - 4.
-A member of the sponsoring organization must be present during the entire time of the event; - 5.
+A member of the sponsoring organization must be present during the entire time of the event: - 5.
 In the absence of an exemption, the sponsoring organization is responsible for ensuring the collection and reporting of applicable taxes;